bisakhmondal/web-serve/readme.md

 # Running the build
 docker run -v $(pwd):/web-serve -e OS="linux" -e ARCH="amd64" -e BIN_NAME="your binary name" web-serve

+# Change ownership of the binary directory from root to host user
+sudo chown -R $(id -u) binary
 ```

 As binaries are platform dependent, you have to mention the Operating system and processor instruction Architecture via environment variables `OS` and `ARCH` respectively.
 A binary will be created at `binary/` dorectory of current working directory.
 The environment variable `BIN_NAME` (Optional) is the name of the output binary.